If you are applying for this course from within the UK/EU, click apply now.

 Healthcare Science practitioners with a specialism in physiology are skilled professionals who help medical staff to assess patients’ health and manage disease and disability.
 Potential employers include the NHS, academic research institutions, clinical laboratories, pharmaceutical companies, molecular biology companies and other organisations where a strong science background is an advantage.
 The broad range of scientific, analytical and personal skills you will develop will prepare you well for a wide variety of science related careers.
 Many of our graduates have progressed on to further postgraduate study in several areas including teaching, medicine and Physiotherapy.

-If you choose this degree you will be well-prepared to apply for roles as a healthcare science practitioner within the NHS, with a specialism in audiology.
+If you choose this degree you'll be well-prepared to apply for roles as a healthcare science practitioner in the NHS, with a specialism in audiology.
 Audiology professionals can work in a variety of settings including hospitals and carry out a wide range of duties including assessment and rehabilitation of people with hearing loss or balance disorders.

 As a healthcare profession, audiology also involves assessment, management and therapeutic rehabilitation of people with hearing and balance problems, and associated disorders.
 This work involves patients of all ages, from children to adults and elderly people.